StackVista/stackstate-docs/use/problem-analysis/problem_investigation.md

 * **Root cause** - Each problem has a single root cause.
 This is the unhealthy component at the bottom of the dependency chain.
 * **Contributing cause** - A problem can contain any number of contributing causes.
 These are all of the unhealthy components in the problem, other than the root cause.
-* **Healthy components** - A number of healthy components are also included in a problem.
-These are:
+* **Healthy components** - A number of healthy components are also included in a problem:
-  * Upstream dependencies of the root cause or one of the contributing causes.
+  * Upstream healthy dependencies of the root cause or one of the contributing causes.
-  * Downstream components with an unhealthy [propagated state](/use/health-state/health-state-in-stackstate.md#propagated-health-state) that originates from either the root cause or one of the contributing causes.
+  * Downstream healthy components with an unhealthy [propagated state](/use/health-state/health-state-in-stackstate.md#propagated-health-state) that originates from either the root cause or one of the contributing causes.

-Within a problem subview, you have access to all perspectives containing data specific to the problem time window and involved components.
+Within a problem subview, you have access to all perspectives containing data specific to the problem time window and the involved components.
 The applied filters can be adjusted, but it is not possible to save the subview.
 You can share the problem subview with other StackState users, including any modifications you have made, as a link.

 To exit the Problem Subview, click on the view name in the top bar of the StackState UI.